Resources

 This is a classic book that was written by Rabbi Kushner after his young son was diagnosed with a degenerative disease.
 It is his exploration and understanding of why things happen and how God fits into the equation.

-Myers, Edward.
-When Parents Die: A Guide for Adults.
-Penguin, March 28, 1997.
+When Parents Die: A Guide for Adults, by Edward Myers

 This is a sensitive guide with practical advice on coping with the death of a parent.
 It discusses family and personal changes that arise from experiencing this loss.
 It also has individual chapters on losing a parent suddenly or through a chronic slow decline.